-Holy Communion is offered on the first 4 Sundays at 10am.
+Holy Communion is offered on the 2nd, 3rd and 4th Sundays at 11am.
 On the 5th Sunday a United Benefice Service is held at 10:30am at one of the 8 churches in the Wye Group.
 The pattern of services may change to accommodate holidays and other special events.

 Said service using the modern Common Worship communion (Eucharist) liturgy, lasting about an hour.

 5th Sunday at 10:30am